most famous diamonds

 One of the most beautiful and rare yellow diamonds is the Tiffany Diamond.

-In its current form, it belongs to a diamond necklace that was worn only by 4 women.
+In its current form, it belongs to a diamond necklace worn only by four women.
 That necklace has white diamonds weighing over 100 carats.

 The fourth person who wore the legendary diamond necklace was Beyonce.